TanzimHossain2/DSA-Notes/Stack/Array Stack Operations/README.md

     |       |       |       |
   top      ...     ...
 0
 ```

-- **Initial Stack:** [60, 50, 40, 30]
+- In this example, the **Initial Stack:** [60, 50, 40, 30] is shown.

-## Understanding the Peek Operation

-The Peek operation is designed to retrieve an element from the stack at a specific position from the top.
-Let's break down the key points:

-- `top - i + 1`: This formula calculates the array index based on the position (`i`) from the top of the stack.
+- The `peek()` function uses the formula `top - i + 1` to calculate the array index based on the position (`i`) from the top of the stack.
-- For example, `peek(s, 1)` retrieves the top element, `peek(s, 2)` retrieves the second element from the top, and so on.
+- For example, `peek(s, 1)` will calculate the array index as `4 - 1 + 1 = 4`.
+This will return the element at index 4, which is 60.
-- The function returns the element at the calculated index.

-## Getting Started

-1. Compile and run the `StackOperations.c` file.
-2. Check the console for output related to stack operations.
+- Similarly, `peek(s, 2)` will calculate the array index as `4 - 2 + 1 = 3`.
+This will return the element at index 3, which is 50.

 ## Note

-- This code demonstrates fundamental stack operations using an array.
-- Feel free to explore and modify the code for educational purposes.
+This code serves as a demonstration of fundamental stack operations using an array.
+Feel free to explore and modify the code for educational purposes.